Paul Chryst: Personal life

 Chryst and his wife, Robin, have three children, daughters Katy and JoJo, and son Danny.
 He is the brother of former Mid-American Conference commissioner Rick Chryst and former San Francisco 49ers offensive coordinator Geep Chryst.
 His nephews Keller Chryst and Jackson Chryst play football.
-Keller played quarterback for Tennessee while Jackson is also a quarterback at University of Wisconsin Whitewater.
+Keller played quarterback for Tennessee while Jackson is a quarterback at University of Wisconsin Whitewater.